mcboyd-bu/Website/assembly_guide.md

   </tr>
 </tbody></table>

 ### 7.4 Attach Front Corner Brackets
 Screw tightness: *very tight*

 Identify the two screw holes in front of the monitor on the **top plate**.
-Secure the slotted side of a **corner bracket** to the blue side of each hole using an **8-32 9/16 screw** (with the head touching the corner bracket) and a **locknut** on the uncolored side of the hole.
-Be sure to align the corner bracket so that it is fully against the monitor.
-Tighten the screw using the same method shown in step 7.1 by holding the **locknut** with a *wrench* and tightening the screw with a *large Philips screwdriver*.
+Secure the slotted side of a **corner bracket** to the blue side of each hole using an **8-32 9/16 screw (B)** (with the head touching the corner bracket) and a **locknut** on the uncolored side of the hole.
+Align the corner bracket against the front of the monitor monitor.
+Tighten each screw using the same method shown in step 7.1 by holding the **locknut** with a *wrench* and tightening the screw with a *large Philips screwdriver*.

 <table width="100%"><tbody>
   <tr>